peemin/CSCI-5828-Git-and-Github/Git.md

 ####To Install
 1. Please go to the following link: https://git-scm.com/
 2. Go to the download page and download git for your appropriate operating system.

+## Version Control

+To understand Git, one must have a basic understanding of version control.
+The Git website describes version control as the following
+> Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

+For example, suppose you create a file called `HelloWorld.py` with some initial content, as shown below.